jubearsun/web-tier-2016/Week 3 - Intro to Javascript and HTTP Requests/README.md

 # Week 3 - Intro to Javascript and HTTP Requests

+## Logistics
+* We have a confirmed project!
+We are doing the website for the International Relations Council at Berkeley.
+They are a relatively new club and they don't have a logo or old website we can go off of, which means we can start from scratch!
+* About them: An umbrella organization of international relations organizations on campus.

+## Warm-Up
+* They want:
+  * A landing page with a background image and the organization name overlaid
+  * A navbar with the logo on it
+  * An about page with the names of each officer and short descriptions.
+* Find some examples of these features that you like and be prepared to talk about why you like them
+* We will agree on a design/format I will present to the club this week.

+## Lesson

 Hi!
 I (Christian) will be leading this meeting on Javascript and HTTP Requests.

 ### Downloads